-Allstate's company culture is one of the foundations of our success.
-We believe that a purpose driven company must be powered by purpose driven people.
-As we accelerate Transformative Growth, we are focusing on how we recruit, retain, develop and engage employees, with organizational culture included as a key risk category overseen by the Allstate Board of Directors.
+As we accelerate Transformative Growth, we remain focused on how we recruit, retain, develop and engage employees, with organizational culture included as a key risk category overseen by the Allstate Board of Directors.

-We define culture as a self-sustaining system of shared values, principles and priorities that shape beliefs, drive behaviors and influence decision-making within an organization.
-Times of change, like the execution of our Transformative Growth strategy, can impact a company’s culture and workforce.
-Our Human Resources team, led by the chief human resources officer, ensures a strong commitment to culture through a dedicated team focused on Allstate’s Culture and Employee Experience, and by embedding new ways of working to empower employee flexibility and choice within both professional and personal development.
+Our Human Resources team, led by the chief human resources officer, ensures a strong commitment to culture through teams focused on Allstate's Culture and Employee Experience.
+We empower employees with flexibility and choice in both professional and personal development.

 Talent review and succession planning